hairizuanbinnoorazman/gcpugsg/README.md

-# GCPUG-SG website
+# GDG Cloud Singapore website

-This is the codebase for hosting the Google Cloud Platform User Group - Singapore website
+This is the codebase for hosting the GDG Cloud Singapore website

 # Running website locally